Artbinder/carrierwave_backgrounder/README.md

 end

 class MyActiveJobWorker < ::CarrierWave::Workers::ActiveJob::StoreAsset
+  # It's possible to set the queue name per worker:
-  queue_as :awesome_queue # will override .configure :queue option, if any
+  queue_as :awesome_queue # To override .configure :queue option
+  #
+  # ActiveJob allows to pass a block to `queue_as` method to take advantage of `self.arguments` for dynamically defined queue name:
+  # queue_as do
+  #   post = self.arguments.first
+  #   post.paid? ? :paid_feeds : :feeds
+  # end
+  #
-  # queue_as { 'default' } # use this approach to force `default` queue over .configure :queue option
+  # To force `default` queue over any :queue option set in global .configure, use a block:
+  # queue_as { 'default' }

   after_perform do
     # your code here